edgepointlearning/edgepointlearning.com/src/collections/_posts/2019/2019-04-03-future-of-augmented-reality.md

 ### Automotive overlay

-[Bosch Auto Parts](https://www.boschautoparts.com/en/news/quarterly-news/first-qtr-2017/augmented-reality) created their own AR platform called CAP to provide a composite view of intricate automotive parts.
+[Bosch Auto Parts](https://www.boschaftermarket.com/gb/en/diagnostics/solutions/augmented-reality/) created their own AR platform to provide a composite view of intricate automotive parts.

 Using a mobile device to view CAP, the technician can view useful additional information with detailed explanations, pictures, and drawings overlaid on top of the live image of a part.